 Options in startups are a gamble

-If you are enable to purchase or do not wish to take the risk it is within your rights.
+If you are enabled to purchase or do not wish to take the risk it is within your rights.

 However, EquityBee helps startup employees get the money they need to exercise their stock options.
 Best of all before they expire by connecting them to investors who provide them with the capital to do so.